 The sources of plastic pollution in Maine are unnervingly diverse, and the flow of plastic into the environment is showing no signs of slowing down.
 In fact, it is increasing.
 The amount of plastic litter we can see is astounding, but even more worrisome is the staggering amount of plastic pollution we cannot see—so-called microplastic.
 A growing body of evidence is revealing plastic pollution’s devastating impact on our health and the environment.

-Senator Carson, Representative Tucker, and members of the Joint Standing Committee on Environment and Natural Resources, my name is Sarah Lakeman and I am the Sustainable Maine Project Director for the Natural Resources Council of Maine (NRCM).
-I appreciate this opportunity to speak to you in strong support of LD 1532.
-NRCM has worked alongside Read More
+Senator Brenner, Representative Tucker, and members of the Joint Standing Committee on Environment and Natural Resources, my name is Sarah Nichols, and I am the Sustainable Maine Director for the Natural Resources Council of Maine (NRCM).
+I appreciate this opportunity to speak to you in support of LD 1467.
+We support this bill because it Read More

-Senator Carson, Representative Tucker, and members of the Joint Standing Committee on Environment and Natural Resources, my name is Sarah Lakeman and I am the Sustainable Maine Project Director for the Natural Resources Council of Maine (NRCM).
-I appreciate this opportunity to speak in support of LD 1431, which may be the most important and Read More
+Senator Brenner, Representative Tucker, and members of the Joint Standing Committee on Environment and Natural Resources, my name is Sarah Nichols and I am the Sustainable Maine Director for the Natural Resources Council of Maine (NRCM).
+I appreciate this opportunity to speak to you in support of these two proposals (LD 618 and LD 1023) Read More